matthewjchin/matthewjchin/README.md

 - [Bluesky](https://bsky.app/profile/matthewjchin.bsky.social)

 Pursuing a Master of Science degree in Computer Science from the [University of Colorado, Boulder](https://www.colorado.edu/).
+Expected completion Summer 2026.

 Graduate of [University of San Francisco](https://www.usfca.edu/) with a Bachelor of Science degree in Mathematics and a minor in Computer Science.
 Graduate of [Golden Gate University](https://www.ggu.edu/) with an Master of Science degree in Business Analytics.